JackiePease/spscontroller/README.md

-# spscontroller
+# spscontroller (Shadow Puppet Screen Controller)
 This was originally created to allow children to choose the colour of a projector screen, and music played on a loudspeaker, for a shadow puppet theatre
 It consists of:
 - a laser cut ply box with arcade buttons and an esp32, which sends mqtt messages when music and colour have been chosen and the massive red button pressed
 - a Raspberry Pi hosting an mqtt server which receives the messages and plays mp4 files via hdmi and mp3 files via audio output
 - additionally mqtt messages are sent to control WLED devices via wifi
 - The micropython code for the esp32 is in https://github.com/goatchurchprime/jupyter_micropython_developer_notebooks/blob/master/mqtt_async_projects/jackiearcadelights.ipynb.
-Julian @goatchurchprime wrote this code in micropython as the original library for the Adafruit LED Arcade Button 1x4 - STEMMA QT I2C Breakout was in Circuit Python.
+Julian @goatchurchprime wrote this code in micropython as the original library for the Adafruit LED Arcade Button 1x4 - STEMMA QT I2C Breakout was in [Circuit Python](https://github.com/adafruit/Adafruit_CircuitPython_seesaw).

-Components
+Components (a basic list - I might have missed some things)
 - Plywood for box
 - Sign vinyl and engraving acrylic for labels
+- M5 bolts to attach the lid to the box
-- M5 and M3 bolts
+- M3 bolts to attach the label strips
+- wood glue
+- double sided sticky tape to make sure labels are securely attached
+- screw lock
 - Raspberry Pi 4
 - ESP32 Devkit C
 - 4 x [Adafruit LED Arcade Button 1x4 - STEMMA QT I2C Breakout (STEMMA QT / Qwiic)](https://thepihut.com/products/adafruit-led-arcade-button-1x4-stemma-qt-i2c-breakout-stemma-qt-qwiic)